Measure and Analyze

 Visibility Distance |

-Sets the distance from the camera at which the viewshed disappears. |
+The distance from the camera at which the viewshed disappears. |

 4. The initial viewshed is for preview only.
 Once you have adjusted the properties as required, if you want to generate a precise viewshed, click Calculate.